shreyvijayvargiya/shreyvijayvargiya/README.md

 ## Experience

 I’ve have 4 years of industry experience - with Frontend being my primary strength.
+Have an experience in developing -
+ - Web apps,
+ - Mobile apps(React Native),
+ - Backend(NodeJS),
+ - Firebase,
-Have an experience in developing Web apps, Mobile apps(React Native), backend(NodeJS), firebase, database, blockchain applications such as DeFi, and Dapps.
+ - Blockchain applications such as DeFi, and Dapps.

 ## Live Projects